Experience Dental Thornton - Thornton

 Dentures in Thornton

-Book Now Call 720-307-3156
+Book Now Patient Forms Call 720-307-3156

 Considering Dentures?
 Here’s What You Need to Know

-• Not smoke or use other tobacco products
+• Avoid smoking or using tobacco products

-• Not suffer from dry mouth
+• Not experience chronic dry mouth

-• DO NOT soak in hot water
+• Never soak them in hot water

 Cost Breakdown and Factors to Consider